 Description: Unit of time.
 Seconds or milliseconds.
+This option does not affect interval velocity units.

+'''

+Argument: s/ms

-Argument: s / ms Default: s
+Default: s

+'''

 17.1.10.4 <two-way-time>

 Description: A flag controlling whether the input time grids are given in one-way or two-way travel time (TWT).
 (The default is one-way.)